TomasKamusaki/Work-with-Splunk/Home-lab-work.md

 A huge upgrade for my SOC learning environment.

-### 2025-11-15 — lab session
+### Day - X  — lab session
+Date: November 15, 2025

-Summary:
+## Summary:
 Today I focused on integrating Zeek on the Raspberry Pi with my Splunk indexer.
 I got Zeek running on eth0, added the Zeek log folder to the Splunk Universal Forwarder, and verified Zeek logs (conn, dns, http, telemetry, weird) are indexed in Splunk.
 I also simulated a few attacks (DNS-based exfil patterns and TCP/SSH scans) and verified they appear in both Zeek logs and Splunk searches.

-What I ran:
--ov 7-8-10-11 GitHUb

-### 2025-11-07 — Try-ov 7-8-10-11 GitHUb

-### 2025-11-07 — TryHackMe: Cyber Security 101 (SOC 101) — Study log

-**Time spent:** ~5 - Verified in Splunk with index=main sourcetype=zeek
-Nov 7-8-10-11 GitHUb
+## Issues / notes:
 - Pi time was behind (NTP not reachable in offline lab).
 Fixed by enabling NTP (when network available) or manually setting clock.
 - NIC checksum offloading triggers Zeek warnings; acceptable for now (can run zeek -C or disable offload to remove warnings).

-Next: add more monitors, run iodine DNS-tunnel and HTTP C2 simulations, build a Splunk dashboard for Zeek detections.
+## Next: add more monitors, run iodine DNS-tunnel and HTTP C2 simulations, build a Splunk dashboard for Zeek detections.